lordsutch/MUTCDSpeedSigns/README.md

 the `train_signmatch.py` script (for some reason, the classifiers from DLib are incompatible between C++ and Python).

+# Speedups

+On x86, you probably will want to enable AVX.
+This should be the default in dlib after version 18.17; until then, you'll need to do this manually by editing `compile_dlib_python_module.bat` to add `-DUSE_AVX_INSTRUCTIONS=ON` to the first `cmake` command so it reads:

+`cmake ../../tools/python -DUSE_AVX_INSTRUCTIONS=ON`

 # Credits

 All this depends on the awesome DLib project at